susam/emfy/README.md

 ```

 Every buffer has a *major mode* which determines the editing
 behaviour, syntax highlighting, etc. of the buffer.
-The `add-hook`
+To see the
+current major mode, type `M-: major-mode RET`.
+The name of the
+current major mode is also always displayed in the mode line at the
+bottom.

-calls in the loop above ensure that `display-line-numbers-mode` is
+The `add-hook` calls in the loop above ensure that
-enabled automatically when certain major modes become active.
-In
+`display-line-numbers-mode` is enabled automatically when certain
-particular, this ensures that line numbers are enabled while editing
+major modes become active.
+In particular, this ensures that line
-configuration files, program files, or text files.
-For instance, when
+numbers are enabled while editing configuration files, program files,
-editing a C program (say with `C-x C-f foo.c RET`), the above hook
+or text files.
+For instance, when editing a C program (say with `C-x
-enables line numbers for the buffer for the C program file.
-This
+C-f foo.c RET`), the above hook enables line numbers for the buffer
-happens because while editing C program files, the major mode named
+for the C program file.
+This happens because while editing C program
-`c-mode` is activated and `c-mode` is derived from `prog-mode`.
+files, the major mode named `c-mode` is activated and `c-mode` is
+derived from `prog-mode`.

 The above loop also ensures that this feature *does not* get enabled
 while working with other types of buffers.
 For example, if we start a